Skip to content

 • Helps during charity fundraising events, including sponsored runs and bake sales, to support local causes and organisations.

-What about achievements for a CV?
+What about achievements related to your extracurricular activities?
 They can go into your work experience section (especially if you’re writing a CV with no work experience) or in a separate section to keep your CV format clean and readable.
-This is similar to how you should write job descriptions for your work experience section.
-Additionally, try putting numbers to every significant aspect when writing about your extracurricular activities.
+Quantify every significant aspect when writing about the results of your extracurricular activities.

 Emily Sanchez